koepalex/ONNX-HuggingFace-Wrapper/Readme.md

 * HuggingFace TextGenerationAPI: An API for generating text using HuggingFace's transformers.
 More details can be found [here](https://huggingface.co/docs/text-generation-inference/basic_tutorials/consuming_tgi).
 * SemanticKernel: A tool for semantic search and text similarity.
 More details can be found [here](https://github.com/microsoft/semantic-kernel).

-## Usage
+## Preparations

 * Clone this repository
-* Clone the repository with the model you would like to us
+* Download the language model you would like to use
   * Check that GIT LFS was installed and active ahead of cloning the model repository
   * e.g. `git clone https://huggingface.co/microsoft/Phi-3-mini-4k-instruct`
+* Download the text encoding model you would like to use
+  * e.g. `git clone https://huggingface.co/CompVis/stable-diffusion-v1-4 -b onnx`
+* Download the tokenizer model you would like to use
+  * e.g. `curl -# -O -L https://github.com/cassiebreviu/StableDiffusion/raw/main/StableDiffusion.ML.OnnxRuntime/cliptokenizer.onnx`
 * Edit [appsettings.json](appsettings.json) with
-  * Fullpath to the folder with the Onnx model you want to use
+  * `SmallLanguageModelPath` - full path to the folder with the Onnx model you want to use
-  * System prompt to be used by the application
+  * `SmallLanguageModelSystemPrompt` - system prompt to be used by the application
+  * `TextEncoderModelPath` - full path to the Onnx model file for text encoding
+  * `TokenizerModelPath` - full path to the Onnx model file for tokenizing
 * Run it, either
   * `dotnet run -c Release onnx-huggingfaces-wrapper.sln`
   * or in visual studio code _Run and Debug_ view (`Ctrl + Shift + D`) the `.NET Core Launch (web) - Production`

-## Testing
+## Usage

 ### TextGeneration